lamtran2k5/shopi/README.md

 - docker compose exec php-fpm php artisan migrate --seed

 ## About project
-This is an e-commerce website developed using PHP Laravel, featuring both a shopping system for customers and an admin management dashboard for store owners.
+This is an e‑commerce website developed using PHP Laravel, featuring both a shopping system for customers and an admin management dashboard for store owners.
+To enhance security, the application is deployed behind an Nginx Web Application Firewall (WAF) powered by ModSecurity with the OWASP Core Rule Set (CRS).
+This setup helps protect against common web attacks such as SQL injection, cross‑site scripting (XSS), and path traversal, ensuring safer transactions and a more resilient platform

 ### Sections
 - [Home](#home)